Flash Memory Tutorial Includes:

 Flash memory is a non-volatile form of electronic data storage and as a result it is used in many areas where short and medium term data storage is needed.

-Flash memory technology is visible in many forms: everything from the familiar flash memory sticks and camera memory cards, right through to applications in replacing computer hard drives where it is much faster and lighter.
+Flash memory technology is visible in many forms: everything from the familiar Flash USB memory sticks and camera memory cards like compact Flash cards or CF cards and SD memory cards, right through to applications as computer solid state hard drives where it is replacing the older disc technologies which are slower, less reliable and more fragile.

 What Is Flash memory?

-In essence it uses the same method of programming as the standard EPROM and the erasure method of the E2PROM.
+In essence Flash memory uses the same method of programming as the standard EPROM and the erasure method of the E2PROM.

 Today most flash memory chips have selective erasure, allowing parts or sectors of the flash memory to be erased.
 However any erasure still means that a significant section of the chip has to be erased.